 What are Stock Options?

-Because you must own the option to buy a stock in order to buy the underlying asset, some people will pay good money to buy an option even (and sometimes especially) if the stock is cheap.
+Because you must own the option to buy a stock to buy the underlying asset, some people will pay good money to buy an option even (and sometimes especially) if the stock is cheap.
 This makes the market for stock options highly volatile.
 You can make a whole lot of money this way with little effort.

 This creates a situation where you spend an amount of money to either make a lot of money or make no money at all.
-Not many platforms offer this way of trading because it is so risky for consumers.
+Not many platforms offer this way of trading because it is risky for consumers.

 But TradeStation does.

 Of course, offering risky trades presents its own problems.
-As with any trading platform that offers options and CFDs, TradeStation has a reminder on many of its pages that most people lose money trading them.
+As with any free trading platform that offers options and CFDs, TradeStation has a reminder on many of its pages that most people lose money trading them.
 This is required by law in most countries that regulate TradeStation, including the UK.